Privacy Policy

 Recourse, Enforcement, and Liability

 The Federal Trade Commission has jurisdiction over Crelate’s compliance with the EU-U.S. DPF, and the UK Extension to the EU-U.S. DPF.
-In compliance with the DPF Principles, Crelate commits to resolve DPF Principles-related complaints about our collection or use of your Personal Data.
-Data Subjects with inquiries or complaints regarding our handling of Personal Data received in reliance on the DPF should first contact Crelate by submitting a Data Privacy Request by e-mailing [email protected].
+In compliance with the EU-US DPF and the UK Extension to the EU-US DPF, Crelate commits to resolve DPF Principles-related complaints about our collection and use of your personal information.
+EU and UK individuals with inquiries or complaints regarding our handling of personal data received in reliance on the EU-U.S. DPF and the UK Extension to the EU-US DPF should first contact Crelate at: [email protected]

-In compliance with the EU-U.S. DPF, the UK Extension to the EU-U.S. DPF, Crelate commits to refer unresolved complaints concerning our handling of Personal Data received in reliance on the EU-U.S. DPF and the UK Extension to the EU-U.S. DPF to the BBB NATIONAL PROGRAMS, an independent, alternative dispute resolution provider based in the U.S. If you do not receive timely acknowledgment of your DPF Principles-related complaint from us, or if we have not addressed your DPF Principles-related complaint to your satisfaction, please visit www.bbbprograms.org/dpf-complaints for more information or to file a complaint.
+In compliance with the EU-U.S. DPF, the UK Extension to the EU-U.S. DPF, Crelate commits to refer unresolved complaints concerning our handling of Personal Data received in reliance on the EU-U.S. DPF and the UK Extension to the EU-U.S. DPF to the BBB NATIONAL PROGRAMS, an independent, alternative dispute resolution provider based in the U.S. If you do not receive timely acknowledgment of your DPF Principles-related complaint from us, or if we have not addressed your DPF Principles-related complaint to your satisfaction, please visit https://bbbprograms.org/programs/all-programs/dpf-consumers for more information or to file a complaint.
 The services of BBB NATIONAL PROGRAMS are provided at no cost to you.

 Crelate agrees to periodically review and verify its compliance with the DPF Principles, and to remedy any issues arising out of failure to comply with the DPF Principles.
 Crelate acknowledges that its failure to provide an annual self-certification to the U.S. Department of Commerce will remove it from the Department’s list of DPF participants.